 No.

 Bathrobes are not the same as mini shampoo bottles.
 They are washable, reusable hotel property.
 If the hotel sells robes, you can buy one.
 If the hotel explicitly says the robe is included in your stay, that is different.
-But unless that is made clear, the robe should stay in the room.
+Unless that is made clear, the robe should stay in the room.

 What Can You Take From a Hotel Room?